doujiang24/lua-resty-kafka/README.md

 ]
 ```

-An optional `socket_config` table can be specified.
+An optional `client_config` table can be specified.
 The following options are as follows:

-socket config
+client config

 * `socket_timeout`